Operator splitting for the Benjamin-Ono equation: Introduction

+Our main results are that the operator splitting schemes converge in $L^2$ with a rate $\Oh(\Dt)$ for the Godunov splitting, and at a rate of $\Oh(\Dt^2)$ for the Strang splitting.
+However, we mention that our method requires a well-posedness theory for the full Benjamin--Ono equation, and cannot be used as a constructive existence theorem.
+The approach applied here has successfully been applied to a plethora of other equations including the Korteweg--de Vries (KdV) equation, the Schr\"odinger--Poisson, the cubic nonlinear Schr\"odinger equation, the viscous Burgers' equation, the Benney--Lin equation, the Kawahara equation, as well as the active scalar equation \cite{HoldenKarlsenRisebro:1999, Lubich:2008, HoldenKarlsenRisebroTao:2009,HoldenLubichRisebro:2011,HoldenKarlsenKarper:2011,HoldenKarlsenKarper:2013}.
+However, we stress that each equation requires its own estimates and individual treatment.
+In the present case both the Hilbert transform and the rather restricted well-posedness of the Benjamin--Ono equation pose new technical challenges.

-The rest of the paper is organized as follows: In section \ref{sec:num}, we present energy conservative and energy dissipative schemes for the one-dimensional equation \eqref{eq:main}.
-Numerical experiments illustrating these schemes are presented in section \ref{sec:numex}.
-The two-dimensional schemes are presented in section \ref{sec:2d}.
+The rest of the paper is organized as follows: In Section~\ref{sec:op}, we collect well-posedness results for \eqref{eq:main} and state results for operator splitting schemes.
+Sections~\ref{sec:godunov} and~\ref{sec:strang} present the proof of the main results for Godunov and Strang splitting, respectively.